njd5475/jwm/README.md

-JWM (Joe's Window Manager)
+NICWM (Nick's Window Manager) based on NICWM (Joe's Window Manager)
 ==============================================================================

-JWM is a light-weight window manager for the X11 Window System.
+nicwm is a light-weight window manager for the X11 Window System.

 Requirements
 ------------------------------------------------------------------------------
-To build JWM you will need a C compiler (gcc works), X11, and the "development headers" for X11 and Xlib.
+To build NICWM you will need a C compiler (gcc works), X11, and the "development headers" for X11 and Xlib.
-If available and not disabled at compile time, JWM will also use the following libraries:
+If available and not disabled at compile time, NICWM will also use the following libraries:

  - cairo and librsvg2 for SVG icons and backgrounds.